privuser2738/Xenia-XT/README.md

 2. Run `xenia-xt.exe`
 3. Use File → Open to load an Xbox 360 game (ISO, XEX, or extracted folder)

+### Linux

+1. Build from source (see Building section below)
+2. Run `./build/bin/Linux/Release/xenia` or install with `./install.sh`
+3. Use File → Open to load an Xbox 360 game (ISO, XEX, or extracted folder)

 ### Controls

 - **Ctrl+O** - Open game file